legacy-orchid/Website/content/docs/widget.md

 ###Using :

-"Run" method is executed when the call widget defaul. you must perform in the code to connect the widget using Blade syntax:
+"Run" method is executed when the call widget default. you must perform in the code to connect the widget using Blade syntax:
 ```php
 @widget('Test')